-How to Grow Eucomis
+How to Plant Eucomis

-In the southern half of the country, you can plant eucomis bulbs right in the ground.
-Wait until the soil is warm (65°F) and plant the bulbs several inches deeper than you would plant them in a container.
+In the southern half of the country, eucomis can be planted right in the ground.
+Wait until the soil is warm (65°F) and plant the bulbs a little deeper than you would plant them in a container.

 What to Do After They Bloom

-Eucomis plants die back to the ground at the end of the growing season, even in zones 7-10 where the bulbs are winter hardy.
-In those areas, leave the bulbs right where they are planted and they will come up and bloom again the following summer.
-If you live in zone 7 and are growing eucomis in containers, you should bring the containers into a sheltered location for the winter.
-While the bulbs are dormant, they should stay relatively dry, so keep that in mind when choosing a planting site.
+It’s normal for eucomis to die back to the ground at the end of the growing season.
+This is true even in areas where the bulbs are winter hardy.
+If you live in growing zones 8-10, you can leave the bulbs right in the ground and they will come up and bloom again the following summer.
+During the winter months, the bulbs should stay relatively dry, so keep this in mind when choosing a planting location.

 If you live in zone 7 or colder and are growing eucomis in containers, you can either treat the bulbs as annuals (tossing them at the end of the season) or bring the bulbs indoors for the winter and replant them in spring.
 Here’s how to overwinter eucomis bulbs indoors: